-What is a Kyphoplasty?
+What is a kyphoplasty?

 A compression fracture of the spine can cause sudden, debilitating pain.
 Kyphoplasty is an outpatient, minimally invasive procedure used to treat spinal compression fractures and restore the spine’s natural shape.
 This can occur from osteoporosis, trauma, vehicle accidents, cancer, and more.